 Students who do not earn a “C” or better on their first try in English 250 or who drop English 250 on their first try may repeat English 250 to earn a “C” or better and still receive “T” credit for English 150.
 Students who do not earn a grade of “C” or higher after two tries forfeit their exemption.
 At that point, they need to enroll in English 150.

 We do not attach English 150 “T” credit to courses taken at other colleges or universities.
-Therefore, students who take English 250 at a college or university other than ISU forfeit their English 150 exemption.
-Students who come to ISU with credit for English 250, but not credit for English 150, will be advised to take an advanced communication course (English 275, 302, 309, 312, 313, or 314) to complete their sequence of composition courses.
-Before this is done, they must receive permission from their adviser and approval from the ISUComm Foundation Courses office.
-For approval from the ISUComm Foundation Courses office, the student’s adviser must submit an online Degree Audit Adjustment Form (DAAF) filling out the ISUComm Foundation Requirement Changes section by listing the advanced communication course (English 275, 302, 309, 312, 313, or 314) the student plans to take at ISU in place of English 150.
+Therefore, students who take English 250 at a college or university other than Iowa State University forfeit their English 150 exemption.
+Students who come to Iowa State with credit for English 250, but not credit for English 150, will be advised to take an advanced communication course (English 275, 302, 309, 312, 313, or 314) to complete their sequence of composition courses.
+Before this is done, they must receive permission from their advisor and approval from the ISUComm Foundation Courses office.
+For approval from the ISUComm Foundation Courses office, the student’s advisor must submit an online Degree Audit Adjustment Form (DAAF) filling out the ISUComm Foundation Requirement Changes section by listing the advanced communication course (English 275, 302, 309, 312, 313, or 314) the student plans to take at Iowa State in place of English 150.

 NOTE: We do not allow students to take the English 150 Test-Out when their transfer credits show they are already beyond that course level.